mstachowsky/Klein-Clientside/README.md

 In this syntax, anything shown in square brackets [like this] is optional.
 The square brackets are ommitted in the text.

+All directives must come at the start of a line at the moment.
+Nested directives are not yet implemented.

-### The !Book directive
+### The `!Book` directive

 Every book file must begin with the line !Book [bookName]

 The string [bookName] is the name of your book, and may be any valid text string, including spaces.
 It is displayed at the top of each page.

+Each book can contain only a single `!Book` directive, or the JSON will not parse correctly.

-### The !Page and !endPage directives
+### The `!Page` and `!endPage` directives

-Each page in your book begins with a !Page directive and ends with a !endPage directive.
+Each page in your book begins with a `!Page` directive and ends with a `!endPage` directive.

-The !Page directive has an optional page name, like this:  `!Page [optional page name]`.
+The `!Page` directive has an optional page name, like this:  `!Page [optional page name]`.
 This name is what gets displayed on the page's selection button.
 If it is left blank then the button defaults to the text "Page N", where N is the page number.

-Currently, if you have multiple pages, you must include the !Page directive on the line immediately following an !endPage directive, without any whitespace.
+Currently, if you have multiple pages, you must include the `!Page` directive on the line immediately following an `!endPage` or a `!Book1` directive, without any whitespace.
 This is being tracked as a todo and will be removed as a requirement in the future.

 ### The !img and !video directives

+These two directives must be on their own line.
+The syntax is:

+`!img imgSrc.extension width height id`

+or

+`!video videoSrc.extension width height id`

+`imgSrc.extension` is the image source (similar for `videoSrc.extension`).
+It is identical to what is used in HTML and can include a directory path.
+It is not given in quotes.

+`width` and `height` are width and height in pixels.
+Height is required at the moment for legacy reasons, but will be made optional in the future.

+`id` is an ID string.
+It must be present at the moment but again will be made optional in the future.

-### The !checkpoint and !endCheckpoint directives
+### The `!checkpoint` and `!endCheckpoint` directives

+A checkpoint is a green box that contains other directives.
+Upon encountering the `!checkpoint` directive, the parser will create a `<div>` and add anything between the `!checkpoint` and `!endCheckpoint` directives to that div.
+The checkpoint environment is a place to make it easy to call attention to a step in a lab or a question that the students must answer.

 ### the !item directive

+Klein currently does not support nested lists, but it does allow for single-layer unordered lists.
+Each item in a list must be on the same line as an `!item` directive, like this:

+`!item this is the first list item`

+Currently you cannot place anything other than text in an `!item`.
+That is a todo for future versions.

 ### The !brk directive

+`!brk` includes a `<br>` in the HTML.

 ### The !code directive

+`!code` at the beginning of a line of text will render that text in courier new font with a grey background, to distinguish code from regular text

 ### The `#` headers

+Currently there are four levels of headers that are allowed, and they follow the Markdown convention.
+A single `#` renders as `<h1>`, `##` renders as `<h2>`, and a `###` renders as `<h3>`.

+### Any other lines are intepreted as text

+Any other lines that do not begin with a directive are interpreted as pure HTML text and are inserted into `<span>` elements.